Joouis/Joouis.github.io/source/_posts/what-i-learned-from-a-part-time-research-experience.md

 ## Brief introduction of recent work

 [This paper](https://arxiv.org/abs/2402.13414) has been accepted by ACL 2024 few days ago, a great encouragement for us.
-Let's quick go through the proposed framework by primary figures in the paper.
+Let's go through the proposed framework quickly by primary figures in the paper.
+Please read the paper if you have any detailed question.

 ### Figure 1: Harnessing LLMs as post-hoc correctors